Alleged Dominican head of New York ATM thefts was shot dead

 The U.S. Justice Department said the New York group was led by Lajud-Pena and pulled $2.4 million from almost 3,000 ATMs in the city during the space of 10 hours in February.
 Lajud-Pena's alleged co-defendants are all Hispanic men who were arrested in Yonkers, a New York City suburb that is home to a large Dominican population, U.S. prosecutors said on Thursday.

 It was not immediately clear if the gang or the $100,000 found at the house were linked to the cyber theft.
-U.S. prosecutors have said that $2 million in cash is still missing from the heists.
+Dominican police did not say if Jiménez and his cohorts had been arrested or if they escaped.
+They also did not mention if U.S. authorities had sought to recover the $100,000.

 The global ringleaders of the cyber theft are believed to be outside the United States though prosecutors declined to give details, citing the continuing investigation.
 Arrests in the case have also been made in Germany, according to the Düsseldorf prosecutor's office.